Redocly/redoc/docs/quickstart/docker.md

 docker run -p 8080:80 -e SPEC_URL=https://api.example.com/openapi.json redocly/redoc
 ```

+## Using a Dockerfile

-You can also create a Dockerfile with some redefined environment variables.
+You can also create a Dockerfile with some predefined environment variables.
 Check out
 a sample [Dockerfile](https://github.com/Redocly/redoc/blob/master/config/docker/Dockerfile)
 in our code repo.